BlueOCN/ARDUINO/L298N/README.md

 Remember, be carefull when connecting Vs, Vss and Gnd.

 ## METHODS
-_Be aware that all methods included where designed to control a car with 2 motorized wheels._
+_Be aware, all methods included where designed to control a car with 2 motorized wheels._

 ### Getters
 |Access Specifier|Return type|Method|Parameters|Description